Thi-Tracey-Nguyen/T2A2/README.md

 * When an employee is removed, their associated info in the users table will also be removed (cascade delete)
 * Relationships:
   * employees - users:
-  * employees - rosters:
   * employees - bookings:

-4. User_types table - information on user types.
+1. User_types table - information on user types.
 There are 2 types: client and employee
 * Attributes of the user_types table are: id (serial, primary key), name (string, not null).
 * When a user type is deleted, all related records in users table will be removed (cascade delete).
 * Relationship: user_types - users: zero or many to one and only one relationship.